What are LSI Keywords?

 But they also bold related terms, like “Computer Repair” and “PC Fix”:

-Needless to say, these are LSI keywords that you want to sprinkle into your content.
+Needless to say, these are keywords that you want to sprinkle into your content.

 Google Keyword Planner

-As it turns out, the Google Keyword Planner is also an LSI Keyword MACHINE.
+As it turns out, the Google Keyword Planner is also helpful for finding terms that are related to your target keyword.

 For example, if you put “SEO Tools” into the GKP, you get a list of “Keyword ideas”: